RnbWd/chronic/RATIONALE.md

 ### Examples

-With minor modifications to azer's bud, I was able to develop a strain of code I named *chronic*.
+With minor modifications to azer's bud, I was able to develop a strain of code named *chronic*.
 This is what it looks like:

 ```js
 var chron = require('chronic');